 Group counseling: The counseling center offers a variety of groups to join each semester.
 Each group focuses on a predetermined topic where it will provide education and support from others who have a common experience or concern.
-Group usually involve 3-8 participants and topics vary each semester depending on the students’ needs.
+Groups usually involve 3-8 participants and topics vary each semester depending on the students’ needs.

 Premarital counseling: The counseling center provides premarital counseling for engaged couples.
 Counseling consists of 8 sessions the contents of which are subject to variation based on the couple and the counselor.

 Referral services to Christian counselors, psychologists, and psychiatrists who are off-campus.
-These may be issued for mediation, consultation, substance use, counseling and other specialized needs.
+These may be issued for mediation, consultation, substance use, counseling, and other specialized needs.

 Mental health services and coping during COVID-19.
 Learn More

 All services rendered are confidential.
 If you have any questions about our counseling services, please contact us.

 Trinity Counseling Center will host the Miller Analogies Test (MAT) from 10:00 a.m. to 12:00 noon on several upcoming dates to be announced in the future.
 We are not offering testing at this time due to the Covid-19 pandemic.

 Registration for the MAT will start at 10:00 a.m. and will begin testing by 10:30 a.m.
 The test is a one-hour timed exam and should be completed close to 11:30 a.m.

 The test will be held in the computer lab at Rolfing Library on Trinity International University Campus.